Hardcore Holly

-Robert William Howard (born January 29, 1963) is an American professional wrestler, actor, and former auto racer and wrestling trainer/host, better known by the ring name Hardcore Holly or Bob Holly.
-He is best known for his 16-year career with the World Wrestling Federation/World Wrestling Entertainment (WWF/E) where he also worked under the ring names Thurman "Sparky" Plugg, Bob "Spark Plug" Holly, Bombastic Bob, and "the Big Shot".
+Robert William Howard (born January 29, 1963) is an American professional wrestler.
+He is best known for his tenure in WWE, where he performed under the ring name Hardcore Holly.

-After debuting in 1987, Holly worked for World Organization Of Wrestling Smoky Mountain Wrestling and other independent promotions, before joining WWE full-time in 1994.
+After debuting in 1987, Holly worked for World Organization of Wrestling, Smoky Mountain Wrestling, and other independent promotions, before joining WWE full-time in 1994.
 Initially portraying the character of a NASCAR driver, Thurman "Sparky" Plugg, his name was soon changed to Bob "Spark Plug" Holly.
-In 1998, he formed a team with Bart Gunn, known as The Midnight Express.
+In 1998, under the name of Bombastic Bob, he formed a team with Bart Gunn known as The Midnight Express.
+Towards the end of that same year, Howard reverted to the Bob Holly name as he joined the stable titled The J.O.B.
+Squad.

-In 1999, Howard became known simply as "Hardcore Holly", developing a stern, punishing persona.
-Once taking up the Hardcore Holly gimmick, he was joined by on-screen cousins, Crash and Molly.
+After the disintegration of The J.O.B.
+Squad in early 1999, Howard won his first singles title in WWE and shortly after he became known simply as Hardcore Holly, developing a stern and punishing persona in the process.
+After taking up the Hardcore Holly gimmick, he was joined by on-screen cousins Crash in 1999 and Molly in 2000.
 In 2002, Hardcore Holly suffered a broken neck during a match with Brock Lesnar, which sidelined him for over a year.
 Upon his return, he engaged in a major feud with Lesnar for the WWE Championship and minor feuds with other wrestlers, such as Mr. Kennedy and Rob Van Dam.
 He later formed a tag team combination with Cody Rhodes in 2007.
-Holly was released from the WWE in 2009, wrestling only intermittently on the independent circuit.
-He published his autobiography, The Hardcore Truth: The Bob Holly Story, in 2013.
+Holly was released from WWE in 2009, wrestling only intermittently on the independent circuit afterwards.
+In 2013, he published his autobiography, The Hardcore Truth: The Bob Holly Story.

 Championships held by Holly over the course of his career include the WWF/E World Tag Team Championship, NWA World Tag Team Championship, and WWF Hardcore Championship.

 Early life

-Howard was born in Glendale, California, where he and his older brother were raised by his mother.
+Robert William Howard was born on January 29, 1963 in Glendale, California, where he and his older brother were raised by his mother.
 After his mother remarried, the family relocated to Ventura, California and then to Grants Pass, Oregon, where Howard attended Grants Pass High School.
 After graduating, Howard worked in a beer warehouse before moving to Mobile, Alabama with the mother of his daughter, Stephanie.
 Howard spent several years working as a mechanic for Meineke (supplementing his income by boxing in bars) before joining Taylor Wharton as a pipe cutter, where he trained as a welder.
 Howard later moved to Cowin Equipment, where he worked as a mechanic and welder.

 Professional wrestling career

-Early career (1987–1990)
+Early career (1988–1990)

-Holly trained under Bob Sweetan, Marcelle Pringle, and Rip Tyler, and debuted in 1987 in the Mobile area in the World Organization Of Wrestling promotion where he held titles on and off, including the WOW Tag Team Championship with Ron Starr when they defeated the Rock 'n' Roll Express.
+Holly trained under Bob Sweetan, Marcelle Pringle, and Rip Tyler, and debuted in 1988 in the Mobile area in the World Organization Of Wrestling promotion where he held titles on and off, including the WOW Tag Team Championship with Ron Starr when they defeated the Rock 'n' Roll Express.
 From there, he wrestled in Memphis and then in the NWA (National Wrestling Alliance) with moderate success.